Vis4Sense/student-projects/2023-2024/readme.md

 - find a target market
 - collect data
 - convert sentiment analysis to trading signals instead of predicting price
-- more likely for crypto data (news/data api)
+- more likely to have data available for crypto data (news/data api)
   - huobi
   - binance

 ## To Do
 - Kai - find tutorials on LLM
 - Kai - try to find out if UoN business school has access to Reuter data/news feed
+- Raul
-- Raul - investigate the options to run FinGPT or Llama2 in cloud and how much it costs
+  - investigate the options to run FinGPT or Llama2 in cloud and how much it costs
+  - investigage the cost of access LLM APIs such as chatGPT
-- Have a looks of the two papers added to the project page
+- Have a look of the two papers about trading using machine learning added to the [project page](https://kaixu.me/2023/09/15/llm-for-automated-trading/)
-- find a target market and what data is freely available:
+- find a target market and what data is (freely) available:
 - Start writing or revise your project proposal
 - ethics forms/approval: prelimimary ethics form and data management plan